Dental Implants – Denton, TX

 The process to complete your smile occurs in multiple stages, each with separate costs.
-This often makes it easier to afford for your new smile because you do not need to pay the entire amount upfront.
+This often makes it easier to afford your new smile because you do not need to pay the entire amount upfront.
 On average, you can expect to pay for:

 - Additional Procedures: You may need additional treatments before placing your implant posts, like tooth extractions or bone grafting.

 - Placement Surgery: You will need sedation or anesthesia during your placement surgery to insert the posts into the jawbone.

 - Abutments & Restorations: Each implant post will require an abutment to secure your restoration.